Establishing Mutually Trusted TLS Credentials

 - two CAs, one in each foundation, which is trusted by the other foundation.

-If one of these conditions is satisfied, mutually trusted credentials are already in place; there is no need to execute the following procedure.
+If one of these conditions is satisfied, mutually trusted credentials are already in place; there is no need to implement the following procedure.

 If the two foundations have different “/services/tls_ca” certificates that are not already mutually trusted, follow these steps to establish mutual trust.